Leopard gecko mouth rot

 In captivity, there are several insects they accept such as butterworms, waxworms, mealworms, crickets, dubia roaches, and even superworms. (sidenote: all these links are breeding guides in case you want to raise your own food)

-It is necessary to gut load the insects before feeding them to the gecko.
+It is necessary to gut load crickets and any other insects before feeding them to the gecko.
 Gut Loading involves feeding the insects a nutritious diet before offering them to the gecko.

 Keep the gecko’s terrarium/vivarium clean